 Materials fee: $150

 This workshop is specially designed for high school students who have a strong desire to transform their pictures from simple snapshots into effective and interesting storytelling photographs.
 This rigorous, hands-on workshop will emphasize the storytelling aspects of photojournalism while also instilling strong technical fundamentals.
-It will consist of five intense days of instruction using state-of-art facilities at Rochester Institute of Technology’s nationally acclaimed School of Photographic Arts and Sciences photojournalism laboratories.
-The workshop will include multiple field trips organized to expose attendees to photographing people on location.
+It will consist of five intense days of instruction with 4x Pulitzer Prize winning photojournalist and editor William Snyder, using state-of-art facilities at Rochester Institute of Technology’s nationally acclaimed School of Photographic Arts and Sciences photojournalism laboratories.
+The workshop includes two afternoons of photographing at The Hemlock Little World’s Fair in Hemlock, NY.

 This workshop welcomes young participants who are interested in a unique experience that will introduce them to the real world of photojournalism and could set in motion a career path in this field.
 Several past attendees have gone on to attend RIT or another universities to pursue careers in photojournalism.
-Group critiques and one-on-one sessions from the School’s world acclaimed faculty will be daily activities.
+Group critiques and the publication of a book of your work are part of the activities.